tursilion/vgmcomp2/Players/libtivgm2/readme.txt

 There are three players involved.
 The SN and SID players will standalone, but the SFX player will also bring in SN.
 (There is no SID SFX player at the moment).
 All players will share the common decompression code.

+There are also 30hz versions of each playback.
+Use the normal start and stop calls for these.
+Do not mix 30 and 60 hz playback.
+** 30 hz players are not currently tested **

 -----------------------
 BASIC: getting it setup
 -----------------------